Skip to Main Content

 Where Boccadoro Sits in the Wider Italian Dining Picture

 Italy's restaurant tier structure has widened considerably over the past decade.
-At the highest end, addresses like Osteria Francescana in Modena, Enoteca Pinchiorri in Florence, Dal Pescatore in Runate, Enrico Bartolini in Milan, Piazza Duomo in Alba, Reale in Castel di Sangro, Uliassi in Senigallia, Quattro Passi in Marina del Cantone, and Atelier Moessmer Norbert Niederkofler in Brunico operate at price points and ambition levels that place them in a global peer set.
+At the highest end, addresses like Osteria Francescana in Modena, Enoteca Pinchiorri in Florence, Dal Pescatore in Runate, Enrico Bartolini in Milan, Piazza Duomo in Alba, Reale in Castel di Sangro, Uliassi in Senigallia, Quattro Passi in Marina del Cantone, and Atelier Moessmer Norbert Niederkofler in Brunico operate at price points and ambition levels that place them in a global comparable set.
 Below that tier, the more interesting question for the informed traveller is often where a region's honest, technically capable mid-range sits, the kitchens cooking traditional food with real craft for an audience that eats there regularly rather than ceremonially.

 Boccadoro answers that question for this corner of the Veneto.
-At the €€ price point, with a Michelin Plate and a local following that runs to over a thousand documented opinions, it represents the category of Italian restaurant that sustains regional food culture between the trophy-table visits.
+At roughly $35 per person, with a local following that runs to over a thousand documented opinions, it represents the category of Italian restaurant that sustains regional food culture between the trophy-table visits.
 These are the rooms where culinary tradition is maintained through repetition and local demand rather than international attention.

 Planning Your Visit